1908 Chelmsford by-election: Campaign

 Polling Day was fixed for 1 December 1908.

-The Liberal government had introduced the Small Holdings and Allotments Act of 1907 which sought to limit the degree to which fixtures and improvements remained the property of landlords, and to increase the number of small farmers.
+The Liberal government had introduced the Small Holdings and Allotments Act 1907 which sought to limit the degree to which fixtures and improvements remained the property of landlords, and to increase the number of small farmers.
 This new measure was expected to have a strong appeal to voters in rural constituencies like Chelmsford.

 The Conservative campaign was assisted by the presence of immigrant Presbyterian farmers from Ayrshire, and some prominent Quaker Conservatives.
 The contest was embittered, leading to a full day's work for magistrates dealing with summonses.